-Even if the air intake temperature is set to be displayed, the coolant temperature warning light comes on if the engine overheats.
+Even when the air intake temperature mode is selected, in the case of engine overheating, the coolant temperature mode appears, the coolant temperature warning light comes on, and "HI" flashes in the display.

 Coolant temperature mode

 1. Coolant temperature display